 The role of the independent public participation charity Involve was to support the design and set up of the process.
 They also liaise with participants, facilitate the Jury sessions and will support participants to report back their recommendations to the States Assembly.

 The Sortition Foundation led the random selection of people to take part in the Jury, in a way that is broadly representative of the Island's population.

 Independent advisory panel

-An independent advisory panel has been set up to oversee the planning for the Jury and ensure the integrity of the process.
+An independent advisory panel was set up to oversee the planning for the Jury and ensure the integrity of the process.
 The members of the advisory panel are:

 - Gillian Arthur, MBE

 The Panel has met 5 times.
 Notes of these sessions can be accessed below.
 The role of the panel is to help maintain the integrity of the Jury process.
 The Panel will provide advice to the project team (Government of Jersey Policy staff and Involve) to ensure that the Citizens’ Jury is balanced, robust and the process of evidence selection is comprehensive.
 Further detail can be found in their Terms of Reference.

 Meeting 4 minutes 16 February 2021

 Three independent subject matter experts supported the project team and the Independent Advisory Panel to ensure that the design of the Jury sessions were balanced, robust and comprehensive in terms of the overall content, selection of speakers and the evidence presented to Jury members.
 They were selected for both their subject expertise, but also their range of personal positions on the subject of assisted dying.